 Purchasing our Knaus 550

 The vehicle we had rented on our first trip to Europe was a Knaus 550.
 We liked the layout and size of the RV, and determined we would like to purchase one.
 When we returned the rental to France Motor Home Hire we initiated a discussion with the owners Phill and Hannah Spurge about purchasing a like vehicle.
 At the time they operated the rental company, and would sell RV’s out of their rental inventory.
-They have since sold the rental side of the business to Apollo but still receive vehicles from the Apollo rental fleet to sell used.
+Phill and Hannah sold the rental side of the business to Apollo in 2018 but still receive vehicles from the Apollo rental fleet to sell used.
+In October 2020 they sold the Eurocamping car dealership to Sandrine and Bruno Schlernitzauer.
 They are also authorized dealers for Knaus, and Blue Sky if you are interested in a new RV.

 They have an unique way of allowing the sale to non-EU residents that I will describe below under the heading Societe Civile, and we spent some time with them to better understand the details of setting up the Societe, and the process.
 As part of the purchase process they also assist with the procurement of comprehensive insurance for the RV, and register the vehicle with the appropriate French agencies.